neuroinformatics-unit/NeuroBlueprint/docs/source/roadmap.md

 # Roadmap

-The roadmap for NeuroBlueprint contains our development plans for the package.
+The roadmap for NeuroBlueprint contains our development plans for the specification.
 It is closely aligned with
 [datashuttle roadmap]()
 and our